 Homeopathic and Bush Flower Essence remedies should be kept in a cool place, out of direct sunlight and away from sources of radiation.

 Whilst many believe this to be true, sadly it isn’t.
 Just because something is natural, doesn’t mean it is safe.
 Commercially available herbs are often adulterated and many herbs have cautions and contraindications.
 High doses of particular minerals and fat soluble vitamins can be toxic and can also disrupt the absorption and levels of other nutrients in the body.
-Both herbs and nutrients can also have interactions with some conventional medications which your horse may be taking.
+Both herbs and nutrients can also have interactions with some conventional medications commonly used in horses.

 Having said that, appropriately prescribed, natural remedies which Camilla uses are safe and are of the highest human-grade therapeutic quality.
 The herbs she uses are guaranteed to contain minimal levels of active constituents.
 As a fully qualified and accredited naturopath, Camilla knows the situations where herbs and nutrients are contraindicated and/or have cautions.
 She also knows when they are highly beneficial too!
 When taking a thorough case history and developing a treatment plan Camilla takes all factors into account- ensuring your horse’s prescription is safe, effective and beneficial.